DANCING IN THE CABBAGE PATCH It’s a Dog’s Life

 Public domain, via Wikimedia Commons” ”

-When John C. Campbell died suddenly in 1919, the dream of a Folk School in rural Appalachia their dream was put on hold for several years, but not forgotten by Olive Dame.
-The Danish Folk School model never left Olive Dame’s thoughts and four years later she sought out her sister Daisy Dame and Pine Mountain Settlement School’s Marguerite Butler to travel with her back to Denmark to again give a close second look at the details of the unique Danish educational plan.
-This time Olive Dame and her companions would fully engage the Folk-School program by actively participating in the programming.
-On this second trip, her sister Daisy Dame came along as an advisor and as a teacher with first-hand knowledge of rural schools in Eastern Kentucky where she taught for a brief time and her ideas led to a melding of educational philosophies regarding rural education.
+When John C. Campbell died suddenly in 1919, the dream of a Folk School in rural Appalachia was put on hold for several years, but not forgotten.
+The Danish Folk School model never left Olive Dame’s thoughts and four years later she sought out her sister Daisy Dame and Pine Mountain Settlement School’s Marguerite Butler to travel with her back to Denmark to give a close second look at the details of the unique Danish educational plan.
+This time Olive Dame and her companions would fully engage the Folk-School program by actively participating in the programming and training.
+On this second trip, her sister Daisy Dame came along as an advisor and as a teacher with first-hand knowledge of rural schools in Eastern Kentucky where she had taught for a brief time and where her ideas and those of her sister led to an amalgam of educational philosophies regarding rural education in the Appalachian mountains.

 MARGUERITE BUTLER